 At the one year mark, many patients have reached full recovery status.
 Still, it’s always important to continue taking precautions when traveling.
 Make sure your travel insurance is up to date, since recent surgeries can often raise rates or lead to a higher copay.
 Access to medical care is highly important when you’re away from home, so feel free to check in with a doctor if anything feels abnormal.

 I hope this timeline helps you plan your travel after heart surgery.
-If you have any travel tips for the other patients of our community, please click here to leave a comment.

 Keep on tickin!